PBSC Board of Directors, Club Officers, and Bylaws

 Section 1.
 Annual Meeting.
-The annual meeting of the Board of Directors shall be held in January of each year at such time and place as the Board of Directors may determine.
-Each director shall be notified of the time, place and date of such meeting at least three days in advance thereof in writing, by telephone, by fax, by email or in person by the President, the Vice President, the Treasurer or Governance of the corporation.
+The annual meeting of the Board of Directors shall be held by the end of April of each year at such time and place as the Board of Directors may determine.
+Each director shall be notified of the time, place and date of such meeting at least three days in advance thereof in writing, by telephone, by email, or in-person by the President, the Vice President, the Treasurer or Governance director of the corporation.

 Section 2.
 Special Meetings.
 Special meetings of the Board of Directors may be called by the President, the Treasurer or a majority of the Board of Directors.
 The person or persons calling the special meeting shall fix the time and place thereof.
-Unless notice of a special meeting is waived in the manner prescribed by law or these bylaws, notice of each special meeting of the Board of Directors, in writing, by telephone, by fax, by email or in person, shall be given by the person or persons calling the special meeting at least 48 hours in advance thereof.
-Any written notice shall be considered given to a particular director if addressed to such director at such director’s usual or last known business or residence address and deposited in the United States mail in an addressed, post-paid envelope.
+Unless notice of a special meeting is waived in the manner prescribed by law or these bylaws, notice of each special meeting of the Board of Directors, in writing, by telephone, by email or in person, shall be given by the person or persons calling the special meeting at least 48 hours in advance thereof.
 Except as required for an amendment of the Bylaws, neither the business to be transacted at, nor the purpose of, any annual or special meeting of the Board of Directors need be specified in the notice of the meeting.